Ishrak-Adit07/BCF24_District12/Features.md

-# Features Completed

-## Microservices Architecture
+# Project Overview: Microservices Architecture

+## Features Completed

-### 1. Service-Oriented Architecture
+### 1. **Microservices Architecture**
+- **Service-Oriented Architecture**:
   - The backend is divided into multiple microservices:
-  auth-service: handles user authenticaion and validatoin
+    - **auth-service**: Handles user authentication and validation (Node.js).
-  train-service: handles train information
+    - **train-service**: Manages train information (Django).
-  ticket-service: handles ticket booking process
+    - **ticket-service**: Facilitates the ticket booking process (Node.js).
-  pricing-service: handles ticket pricing
+    - **pricing-service**: Manages ticket pricing (Node.js).
-  cache-service: handles ticket-availability and ticket-booking-process-locking at cache level, a wrapper service
-  web-service: ui service
+    - **cache-service**: Manages ticket availability and ticket booking process locking at the cache level (Node.js).
+    - **web-service**: Serves the UI (Node.js).

-- Services are developed in separate repositories and works independently
+  - Each service is developed in separate repositories and operates independently.

-### 2. Inter-Service Communication
+### 2. **Inter-Service Communication**

-#### HTTP Requests
+- **HTTP Requests**:

-- Microservices communicate via HTTP requests when necessary to invoke operations on another service or access shared data.
+  - Microservices communicate via HTTP requests, invoking operations or accessing shared data as needed.

-#### Middleware Integration
+- **Middleware Integration**:

-- Middleware is implemented for handling HTTP requests, event publishing, and event consumption to ensure clean separation of concerns and reusability.
+  - Middleware is implemented for handling HTTP requests, event publishing, and consumption to maintain a clean separation of concerns and promote reusability.

+---

-## Containerization and Deployment Configurations
+### 3. **Containerization and Deployment Configurations**

-### 1. Containerization with Docker
+- **Containerization with Docker**:

-- Client(front end) and backend microservices are containerized using Docker for consistent deployment across environments.
+  - The client (frontend) and backend microservices are containerized using Docker to ensure consistent deployment across different environments.

-### 2. Cloud Deployment with Kubernetes
+- **Cloud Deployment with Kubernetes**:
   - All services are deployed on DigitalOcean’s Kubernetes cluster.
-- Kubernetes Deployment and Service YAML files are used to manage application lifecycle and networking.
+  - Kubernetes Deployment and Service YAML files are utilized for managing application lifecycle and networking.

-### 3. Horizontal Pod Autoscaling (HPA)
+- **Horizontal Pod Autoscaling (HPA)**:
   - HPA is configured for all microservices to automatically scale based on CPU utilization, ensuring optimal performance under varying loads.

-### 4. Resource Limitation
+- **Resource Limitation**:

-- Resource limitation applied for all deployments to prevent exhaustion of resources.
+  - Resource limits are applied to all deployments to prevent resource exhaustion.

-## Testing

-### 1. Functional Testing
+---

+### 4. **Testing**
+- **Functional Testing**:
   - Comprehensive test suites are written for the microservices using Jest and Supertest, ensuring functionality and integration testing for APIs.

-### 2. Load Testing

-- Manged with k6 with test load created on services

-### 3. Performance Testing
+- **Load Testing**:

-- Manged with k6 with test load created on services
+  - Managed with k6, creating test loads on services.

-## Monitoring

-### 1. Metrics Monitoring
+- **Performance Testing**:
+  - Managed with k6, simulating performance under load.

+---

+### 5. **Monitoring**
+- **Metrics Monitoring**:
-- Prometheus and Grafana are integrated to monitor the health and performance of the system locally, for a node server, providing insights into resource utilization and metrics
+  - Prometheus and Grafana are integrated to monitor the health and performance of the system locally, providing insights into resource utilization and metrics.

-### 1. HPA Monitoring
+- **HPA Monitoring**:

-- HPA Configuration and status can be monitored.
+  - HPA configurations and status can be monitored effectively.

-## Database

-### 1. PostgreSQL cluster
+---

+### 6. **Database**
+- **PostgreSQL Cluster**:
-- PostgreSQL is used for database with pg cluster hosted on DigitalOcean.
+  - PostgreSQL is utilized as the database, hosted on DigitalOcean.

-### 2. Redis Caching
+- **Redis Caching**:

-- Redis is deployed with k8s and used for caching in the backend services.
+  - Redis is deployed with Kubernetes and used for caching in the backend services.

-## Cloud Deployment
+---

+### 7. **Cloud Deployment**
-### 1. Domain Registration and Configuration
+- **Domain Registration and Configuration**:

-- Registered and configured the domain district12.xyz through NameCheap for seamless access to the application.
+  - Registered and configured the domain **district12.xyz** through NameCheap for seamless access to the application.

-### 2. Deployment with Ingress and Kong
+- **Deployment with Ingress and Kong**:

-- Deployed full website using an Ingress controller with Kong and Helm, managing routing for multiple subdomains effectively.
+  - Deployed the full website using an Ingress controller with Kong and Helm, effectively managing routing for multiple subdomains.

-### 3. Preflight Request Handling and CORS Configuration
+- **Preflight Request Handling and CORS Configuration**:
   - Implemented CORS policies to properly handle preflight requests, ensuring secure communication between the client and backend services.

-### 4. HTTPS Protocol
+- **HTTPS Protocol**:

-- Configured ingress, cluster issuer and cert-manager to switch to https protocol from http
+  - Configured Ingress, Cluster Issuer, and Cert-Manager to switch from HTTP to HTTPS protocol.

-## GitHub Actions
+---

+### 8. **Continuous Integration and Deployment**
+- **GitHub Actions**:
-- Continuous integration and deployment pipelines are set up using GitHub Actions but require further testing.
+  - Continuous integration and deployment pipelines are set up using GitHub Actions, although further testing is required.

-## Prometheus Integration
+---

+### 9. **Monitoring Tools**
+- **Prometheus Integration**:
   - Prometheus is deployed alongside the cloud infrastructure to monitor the performance and health of the microservices.

-## Grafana Integration
+- **Grafana Integration**:
   - Grafana is deployed alongside the cloud infrastructure to visualize the performance and health of the microservices.

+---

+## Conclusion
+This project showcases a robust microservices architecture with advanced deployment and monitoring configurations, ensuring high availability, scalability, and maintainability.